Skip to Content

 Conversely, small territories and city-states tend to have fewer species, with the Vatican City State taking the last spot on the list with zero bird species.
 The United States ranks 23rd globally, with 860 species, while Canada comes in at 69th with 517 species.

-Chickens have the largest population amongst bird species.
+Chickens have the largest population amongst bird species

-Overall, domestic chickens rule the world with a population of over 20 billion individuals.
 In the wild, however, the most numerous bird species is the Red-billed Quelea, with an astounding population of 1.5 billion individuals!
 And when it comes to the most widespread bird species in the US, the honor goes to the American Robin.

 While we cannot say for certain which species is the rarest, we can bring some of the rarer ones to the spotlight.
 In North America, the title of the rarest bird goes to the California Condor with only 240 individuals remaining in the wild.
 A close second is the Whooping Crane, with a total population of 650 birds.

-The biggest, the smallest, and the strongest.
+The biggest, the smallest, and the strongest

 The bird world is full of fascinating extremes, from the massive Common Ostrich to the diminutive Bee Hummingbird – the biggest and the smallest of them all.